About Us

 Teacher.
 Leader.
 Advocate.

 Denny currently lives in Washington, D.C., and spends the little free time he has immersing himself in the city’s numerous historical and cultural resources, becoming better at latte art, and hosting trivia nights throughout the District.
 He also sits on Colgate’s Alumni Council, an organization that helps to advance the University’s mission and to promote dialogue among alumni, students, faculty, university administration, and the Board of Trustees.
+Additionally, Denny sits on the Advisory Council of the Association for Academic Leaders, One Schoolhouse’s organization that equips school administrators with the nine competencies that they need to serve their schools well and move their communities forward.

 Let’s do good together.